gardener/gardener/docs/development/secrets_management.md

 ## Migrating Existing Secrets To SecretsManager

-If you already have existing secrets which were not created with `SecretsManager`, then you can (optionally) migrate them by labeling them with `secrets-manager-use-data-for=<config-name>`.
+If you already have existing secrets which were not created with `SecretsManager`, then you can (optionally) migrate them by labeling them with `secrets-manager-use-data-for-name=<config-name>`.
 For example, if your `SecretsManager` generates a `CertificateConfigSecret` with name `foo` like this

 ```go